April 19, 2017

 TechCrunch reports that the app was created by NEA-backed Little Labs, which built Facer, a smartwatch face app for Android Wear; mobile games for Apple Watch and iMessage games.
 Its iMessage game “Let’s Puck It!” now has one million users, said Little Lab co-founder Kris McDonald, which motivated the company to build more interactive apps for iMessage.
 Currently a free download on the app store, Let’s Watch It! works in iMessage, not on iOS.

 Besides “navigating the clunky iMessage App Store,” Let’s Watch It! is “straightforward to use,” with a scrollable list of popular videos and a search function for specific titles.
 Sharing a video is as simple as tapping it, which “places a video thumbnail into an iMessage thread.”
 Once everyone is in the app, they can view the video together in real-time; when a new person joins, confetti on the screen alerts the others already watching.

 Usernames and icons, below the video, represent people watching.
 A newcomer joining the view party syncs to where everyone else is in the video, although anyone involved can rewind to the beginning.

-The app offers a variety of emojis that float over the video and are seen by other viewers.
+The app offers a variety of emoji that float over the video and are seen by other viewers.
 TechCrunch found one glitch that it deems “a minor quirk.”
 “When a video finishes, the app moves on to whatever video it has queued up to auto-play next.
 If you then try to tap the video thumbnail you were sent in iMessage to re-watch the original video again, it doesn’t play,” but instead just restarts the autoplaying video.